 After submitting the application, applicant receives an email confirming successful submission.
 View a sample of this email.

 A campus ID is generated by SIS that evening and an email containing the campus ID number is sent to the applicant the next day.
-The upload runs Monday through Saturday in the PM.
-Those who apply on Sunday will not receive an email until Tuesday morning.
 View a sample of this email.

 Applicant will appear in SIS after the nightly upload.